 For years, I’d wanted to do a long retreat And finally, after months of preparation, I found myself making my single bed in a dorm room behind the meditation hall.
 The six-week retreat was three times longer than anything I’d done before, so I’d hoped the benefits would be three-fold.

 There’s a belief among meditators that the benefits of a retreat last about as long as the retreat itself.
 I’ve found this to be true.
-When I evaluated myself after six weeks back, I found that the renewed sense of patience I’d felt had been short-lived.
+When I evaluated myself six weeks after my return, I found that the renewed sense of patience I’d felt had been short-lived.

 And just today, while enduring the hell of another condo association meeting, I was reminded of an insight I’d had on retreat: When I’m feeling averse towards a person, it often blinds me to the possibility of compassion.
 When someone is selfish and infuriating, can I consider how he or she may be suffering?
-Can I be a little better than I want to be in the moment?
+Can I behave a little better than I want to in the moment?

 Maybe I’ve changed.
 A little bit.
 Maybe it was the six weeks of meditation.
 Maybe it was the wisdom that comes with grief or just growing six months older.